The Lexis® HD Mobile Legal Research App from LexisNexis

-Lexis Advance HD is the mobile app version of RELX Group’s flagship legal research platform, Lexis Advance.
+Lexis HD is the mobile app version of RELX Group’s flagship legal research platform, Lexis.
 Designed to offer much of the same lauded functionality of the Web-based version, it is currently available for the Apple® iPad®.
-(There is a different app, just called Lexis Advance, available for the iPhone®.)
+(There is a different app, just called Lexis, available for the iPhone®.)
 A free download from the iTunes Store®, it works in both online and offline modes.
-Though the offline mode offers less functionality than when the app is connected to the Internet, Lexis Advance HD is designed to assist users in taking legal research on the road.
+Though the offline mode offers less functionality than when the app is connected to the Internet, Lexis HD is designed to assist users in taking legal research on the road.

 Ease of Use

 Upon launch, the Lexis HD app presents users with a clean interface and two simple choices.
 Users can sign in using their existing Lexis credentials or they can choose to work offline.
 By signing in, one is given access to the LexisNexis® content universe for searching and browsing.
 The offline functionality only works if the user has saved documents and chosen to make them available for offline reading and editing.
 Actual searching requires the user be logged in.
 It is really fairly intuitive at this early stage.

 After signing in, things get a little more complex, but not so much so that the intuitive feel of the interface is lost.
 In fact, once a user starts playing around with Lexis HD, it becomes rather straightforward.
 They should prepare to do a lot of swiping, mind you.

 Not everything that is available on the Web version of Lexis is available via the mobile app, and, of course, the user’s subscription dictates access to what is available.
 Lexis HD is designed to give lawyers and researchers what they are likely to need most while on the go.